pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "October.
 This is one of the particularly dangerous months to invest in stocks.
 Other dangerous months are July, January, September, April, November, May, March, June, December, August and February."
 --Mark Twain.

-"Better to keep your mouth shut and appear stupid than to open it and remove all doubt."
---Mark Twain

 "How easy it is to make people believe a lie, and how hard it is to undo that work again!"
 Often paraphrased as: "It is easier to fool people than to convince them they have been fooled."
 --Mark Twain

 "It is a civilization which has destroyed the simplicity and repose of life; replaced its contentment, its poetry, its soft romance-dreams and visions with the money-fever, sordid ideals, vulgar ambitions, and the sleep which does not refresh; it has invented a thousand useless luxuries, and turned them into necessities; it has created a thousand vicious appetites and satisfies none of them; it has dethroned God and set up a shekel in His place."
 --Mark Twain

+<a class="anchor" id="twain-selfless"></a>
+"The best way to cheer yourself up is to try to cheer somebody else up."
+--Mark Twain, see also the "Buddhist algorithm"

+"Do something every day that you don't want to do; this is the golden rule for acquiring the habit of doing your duty without pain."
+--Mark Twain

+"You can't reason with your heart; it has its own laws, and thumps about things which the intellect scorns."
+--Mark Twain

+"There isn't time---so brief is life---for bickerings, apologies, heartburnings, callings to account.
+There is only time for loving---& but an instant, so to speak, for that."
+--Mark Twain

+"Love is not a product of reasonings and statistics.
+It just comes---none knows whence---and cannot explain itself."
+--Mark Twain

+"It is better to live outside the Garden with her than inside it without her."
+--Mark Twain

+"Better to keep your mouth shut and appear stupid than to open it and remove all doubt."
+--[not Mark Twain](https://quoteinvestigator.com/2010/05/17/remain-silent/), also backwards in my opinion: cf. [this Chinese proverb](#fool)

 "Facts are true whether or not you believe them."
 --Neil deGrasse Tyson